-SEXUALITY ISSUES: The general attitude toward gay, lesbian, and bisexual individuals is open and positive.
+SEXUALITY ISSUES: The general attitude toward the LGBTQ+ community is open and positive.
 Most young people are tolerant on the question of sexuality.
 In Bremen and at the University, there are special interest clubs and organizations.

 Suggested Reading/Web Sites: